heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/notes.md

 Hypothesis: we don't need this.
 Yarn 1,2, and 3 supports a global cache.
 It is likely that the difference between restoring `node_modules` and rebuilding `node_modules` from a pristine cache is negligible.
-If the buildpack supported this functionality, we'd need to instead restore .pnp.js for apps that use pnp.
+If the buildpack did decide to support this functionality, we'd need to instead restore .pnp.js for apps that use pnp.

 ## build scripts